UBC-MDS/socceranalysis_python/README.md

 ## Contributing

-Authors: Vincent Ho, Manvir Singh Kohli, Gaoxiang Wang, Flora Ouedraogo
+Authors: Vincent Ho, Manvir Singh Kohli, Gaoxiang Wang, Flora Ouedraogo.

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.